 MG73 BIO24

 MITCH GOODWIN is an interdisciplinary academic, media artist and curator from Melbourne, Australia.
-His creative research journey has interloped between various contours of digital aesthetics, techno-ethics, media ecologies and cultures of automation.
+His artistic research activities intersect with digital aesthetics, techno-ethics, media ecologies, digital literacy and cultures of automation.

 Author

-Mitch has appeared in a variety of frontier academic and cultural venues including SXSW Interactive (Austin, USA), EVA (Berlin, Germany), RIXC Open Fields (Riga, Latvia) and ISEA (Brisbane, Australia).
+Mitch has appeared in a variety of frontier academic and cultural venues including SXSW Interactive (Austin, USA), EVA (Berlin, Germany), IEEE (Baltimore, USA) RIXC Open Fields (Riga, Latvia) and ISEA (Brisbane, Australia).

 Maker